What is 4D chess in U.S. politics?

 What can game theory teach us about U.S. politics?

-Game theory is an analysis tool, modeling how individual incentives of different actors combine to create – in a sense – predictable outcomes.
+Game theory is an analysis tool, modeling how individual incentives of different actors combine to create, in a sense, predictable outcomes.

 Since no matter what the other does, each actor’s dominant strategy is to produce a high level of oil instead of low, the production will remain at high, high, and they will each make $30 million.

-Since they know compromising with Democrats will raise the probability of their challenger raising more funds, campaigning harder, and being able to capture voters, they are forced to recognize this when making their first move, and don’t compromise, avoiding the socially optimal outcome.
+Since they know compromising with Democrats will raise the probability of their challenger raising more funds, campaigning harder, and being able to capture voters, they are forced to recognize this when making their first move and don’t compromise, avoiding the socially optimal outcome.

 Why are U.S. politics so divisive and two-sided?

 This is Canada in the 2015 election on an aggregated right-left policies basis across all parties.
-Trust me, this leads back to the USA.
+Trust me, and this leads back to the USA.

 It’s a multi-party country, which means that every party can stake out whatever position it wants.
-Notice that party in the upper right hand corner trending away from all the other parties?
+Notice that party in the upper right-hand corner trending away from all the other parties?
 That would be the Conservative Party of Canada.

 This is the same chart from the USA.
 The Democratic Party picked up 3 million more of the popular vote with an unmotivated voter base, while the Republican Party continued steaming to the right with a highly motivated base.
 The 40% approval rating of Donald Trump today maps quite nicely to this.

 This is Canada espousing ‘traditional morality.
 It doesn’t register for Canadian parties, except for one.
 Guess which one.
 The USA.
 Note that Democratic Party policies trended to neutral, not negative.
 Where did the Republicans go?